kylemwhite/isc/README.md

     // ...
 }
 ```
-So, instead of the paramter being defined as __[arguments 0-N]__ as in the SmartClient docs, it is instead defined as a *ClassName*Properties object which is specific to the class being created.
+So, instead of the paramter being defined as __[arguments 0-N]__ as in the SmartClient docs, it is instead defined as a *ClassName*Props object which is specific to the class being created.
 This allows the TypeScript compiler to type-check the parameter and make sure that you only pass in properties that have the I flag and methods that can be overridden in the class.
 Similarly, the return type is defined as T, so it will return the expected object type.
-Of course if you still want to pass in multiple properties instead of using the Properties object, you can do so by casting the static class as any:
+Of course if you still want to pass in multiple properties instead of using the Props object, you can do so by casting the static class as any:

 ```TypeScript
 let myVar = (isc.Label as any).create(/* put whatever you want in here */);  // No type checking but allows multiple arguments just like JavaScript
 ```
 These interfaces can be used when calling the static .create() methods so that properties may be passed in (as in the example above).
 The anonymous object passed into the create method is actually a type-checked __LabelProperties__ object.

  For each SmartClient object (not class), there is only one interface defined, named after the object.
-Since objects do not inherit from Class and typically don't have static methods, there's no need for an ObjectStatic or ObjectProperties.
-In some cases (ImgProperties for example), SmartClient defines an object which is used as the properties class for the .create() method.
-In this case, the *ClassName*Properties interface is not generated in the class file, it's in the objects file.
+Since objects do not inherit from Class and typically don't have static methods, there's no need for an ObjectStatic or ObjectProps interface.

 ### Errors.txt file
-Along with the d.ts files, the generator creates a file named errors.txt.
+Along with the d.ts files, the generator creates a file named Errors.txt.
 This is intended to capture areas in the referenceDocs.xml file that could be improved to better facilitate code generation.
 Over time, I will add more tests and (hopefully) the referenceDocs.xml file will be improved so that we can get to a point where the code generator can be automated and not require any special rules.

 ## Limitations
 So far, only a subset of the SmartClient Classes and objects are defined and of those only a small subset of methods are defined.
 For the classes and objects that are defined, ALL properties are defined.
+I will add more interfaces and methods as the referenceDocs improves and/or I need to make them for my own project.

 If you want to use a SmartClient method that is not defined yet, you have a couple options:
 1. Cast the SmartClient object as any, then you can do whatever you want (even screw up), just like with JavaScript.
 If it's a real method, then it'll work.